godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Metal Attributes and Statistics.md

 Governs: Health, Toughness, and Melee Damage Bonus
 ## Engineering (Reflex + Tenacity)
 This is a measure of the quality of the design of a Metal, and this dictates how far one can push the limits of their Metal.
-Governs: Heat Limit, , Speed
+Governs: Heat Limit, Shields, Speed
 ## Computation (Mind + Potential)
-This is the measure of the
+This is the measure of the computational ability of the on-board abilities
-Governs: Shields Systems Points (SP), Sensor Range, Ranged Accuracy Bonus
+Governs: Systems Points (SP), Sensor Range, Ranged Accuracy Bonus
 # Statistics
+Derived from their respective Attribute, different Statistics have differing formulae for calculating them.
+If a Stat would have a decimal, round *down.*
 ## Structure
 - Health
+	- How much punishment a Metal's hull can sustain before facing Integrity failure.
+	- Max Health=Structure
 - Toughness
+	- A Metal's resistance to damage.
+	- Structure/12
 - Melee Damage Bonus
+	- A bonus to Melee damage.
+	- Structure - 20
 ## Engineering
 - Heat Limit
+	- How much heat the S-R<sup>2</sup> Engine can accrue before entering [[Meltdown]], and then [[Criticality]].
-- Ranged Accuracy Bonus
+- Shields
+	- An meta-ablative barrier that further protects from damage.
+	- Max Shield = Engineering * 2
 - Speed
+	- How far a Metal can move in 12 seconds.
+	- Engineering/10
 ## Computation
-- Electronic-Warfare Resistance
+- Ranged Accuracy Bonus
+	- A bonus to ranged *attack rolls.*
+	- Computation - 16
 - System Points
+	- How many systems the on-board computer can run in parallel.
+	- Computation/8
 - Sensor Range
+	- How many spaces the Metal's perception sensors can detect other Metals and creatures.
+	- Computation/5
 ## Unkeyed
 These are stats that do not have a keyed Attribute; they are free-standing.
 - Integrity